What Is The Process For License Plate Renewal In Ontario?

 What Documentation Is Needed To Renew A License Plate In Ontario?

-To renew your license plate in Ontario, you will need to provide the following information:
+To renew your license plate online in Ontario, you need several key pieces of information and documentation:

 Is Insurance Required To Renew License Plates In Ontario?